alicep-org/benchmark/README.md

 ## Byte-precision memory usage

-`MemoryAssertions` provides a fluent API for testing how much memory a method allocates or returns, to byte precision for small (<1KB) sizes, by watching Eden space usage or Old Gen space during multiple executions.
+`MemoryAssertions` provides a fluent API for testing how much memory a method allocates or returns, to byte precision for small (<1KB) sizes, by watching Eden or Old Gen space usage during multiple executions.

 ```
 assertThatRunning(() -> null).makesNoStackAllocations();